FACTBOX-Japan PM Suga, two contenders in ruling party leadership race | Politics

 He came in second in last year's party leadership poll.
 Kishida hails from one of the LDP's more dovish factions and is seen as lukewarm about revising the pacifist constitution.

 He has said that the Bank of Japan's hyper-easy monetary policy "cannot go on forever."
-SANAE TAKAICHI, 60
+Announcing his candidacy, Kishida called for reducing income disparities and pledged support to the economically more vulnerable, such as workers in non-regular employment and women, in contrast with Suga who has stressed self-reliance.

+Kishida called for drawing up an economic stimulus package as soon as possible but stopped short of saying how big that package should be.
+He appeared to criticize Suga by saying that "the people feel their voices are not reaching the LDP," and he was running to show the party "listens to the people and offers broad choices, and to protect our nation's democracy."

+SANAE TAKAICHI, 60 An Abe disciple and former internal affairs minister, Takaichi has said she would introduce policies to fend off China's technology threat to help strengthen the economy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)